 The artist will participate in a closing conversation with a staff member of Trout Lake Station to help refine and improve the program.

 The selected artist will be invited to stay at the station for 7-14 days.
-No stipend or travel allowance will be paid, however lodging on station will be provided at no cost in a furnished cabin with its own kitchen and bath.
+No stipend or travel allowance will be paid, however lodging on station will be provided at no cost in a furnished, rustic cabin with its own kitchen and bath.
 The residency is offered for a week long time period during summer field season (May 15-Aug 20) or up to two weeks during shoulder seasons (April, early May, September, and October).
-In 2017, we cannot host residents July 31-August 11, or August 28-September 1.
+In 2018, we cannot host residents July 30-August 11.
 Depending on space demands, during summer the artist may share cabin living space with other station users, but the artist will have his/her own bedroom.
 During shoulder seasons, the artist will have a private cabin.
 It should be noted that while students are not generally on site during shoulder seasons, permanent staff and scientists are available to work with the resident.

 All facilities have wireless Internet access.
 Residents may want to bring a laptop and a cell phone.
 Artists need to provide their own transportation and food for the duration of their stay.
 A canoe may be made available for their use, and artists may accompany researchers into the field.
 Artists should bring personal field equipment; station equipment such as hip boots, waders, life jackets, etc. will be available.
 For more details on facilities at Trout Lake Station, see the User Guide.